Sorting your music in chronological order isn't difficult. Here's how.

-Successful artists have a large body of work that's apparent in the Music app across your devices.
-Ideally, it would help if you sorted Appel Music albums chronologically, although this isn't automatic.
-No worries, as sorting is simple to do on both Mac and mobile devices.
+Successful artists have a large body of work, as seen in the Music app across your devices.
+Ideally, it would help to sort Apple Music albums chronologically, although this isn't automatic.
+No worries, as sorting is simple on both Mac and mobile devices.

 How to sort Apple Music albums on the Mac

-To sort all albums on your computer by artist and year:
+To sort all the Apple Music albums on your computer by artist and year:

 - Open the Music app from the Mac dock.